BestPlayerMMIII/clim/README.md

 make
 ```

-> Remember to use `mingw32-make` instead of `make` if you [installed Make with MinGW](docs/troubleshooting/not_recognized_make.md#option-a-preferred-install-make-via-mingw) for Windows.
+> Remember to use `mingw32-make` instead of `make` if you [installed Make with MinGW](docs/troubleshooting/make.md#option-a-preferred-install-make-via-mingw) for Windows.

-If some errors are shown, please follow the [cmake troubleshooting guide](docs/troubleshooting/not_recognized_cmake.md).
+If some errors are shown, please follow the [cmake troubleshooting guide](docs/troubleshooting/cmake.md).

 ---

-## Usage
+## Usage overview (example below)

-Note: the following commands are meant to be executed from the root folder `clim`.

 ### 1. Download a video from YouTube (optional)